impactorbitco/handbook-main/content/ims/policies/HR/Attendance Management Policy.md

 3. **Communication**: In the event of unexpected absences or tardiness, employees must notify their immediate supervisor or the Human Resources department as soon as possible.
 Failure to communicate absences may result in disciplinary action.
 4. **Leave Requests**: Employees must adhere to the company's leave request procedures when requesting time off for vacation, personal reasons, medical appointments, or other reasons.
 Leave requests should be submitted in advance whenever possible, except in cases of emergency.
 5. **Documentation**: Employees may be required to provide documentation, such as a doctor's note or other supporting evidence, for absences due to illness or medical appointments.
 Failure to provide documentation may result in the absence being considered unauthorized.
-6. **Flexible Work Arrangements**: Green Orbit Digital may offer flexible work arrangements, such as remote work or flexible hours, to accommodate employees' needs and promote work-life balance.
+6. **Flexible Work Arrangements**: Impact Orbit Creative Group may offer flexible work arrangements, such as remote work or flexible hours, to accommodate employees' needs and promote work-life balance.
 However, employees must adhere to the agreed-upon schedule and meet their work obligations.

 ### Responsibilities